Menu

 Come Celebrate the 90th East Poultney Day!

-Call For Vendors – East Poultney Day The Poultney Historical Society is planning its 90th Annual East Poultney Day celebration for Saturday, August 9th, 2025 from 9am to 3pm.
-This year’s theme is the commemoration of America’s 250th anniversary, sometimes called the “Semiquincentennial.”
-Vermont and Poultney played important roles in the American Revolution, and we have a lot to remember.
-This year’s keynote speaker is […]
+Come Celebrate the 90th East Poultney Day!
+The Poultney Historical Society will host its 90th Annual East Poultney Day celebration on Saturday, August 9th, 2025, from 9am to 3pm. · This year’s theme is America’s 250th Celebration of the Revolutionary War in which both Vermont and Poultney played important roles.
+Our keynote speaker is historian […]